G2mcab/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script shows the complete path of current working directory
+0-current working directory is a script that prints the absolute path name of the current working directory.
+1-listit is a script that display the contents list of your current directory.